SPECIAL EDUCATIONAL NEEDS AND DISABILITY

 What training do staff supporting children and young people with SEND have?

-Staff at Ocean Academy have a range of training to support children with SEND such as:
+Staff at Ocean Academy have a range of training to support children with SEND and this is put in place on a needs led basis.

 How will my child/young person be included in activities outside the setting including trips out?